kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

     return 1;
 }
 ```
 Yikes!
 What does this code do?
-Well to start it it initializes a variable that we will keep as the unlocked state.
+Well to start, it initializes a variable that we will keep as the unlocked state.
 [Atomic Compare and Exchange](https://en.wikipedia.org/wiki/Compare-and-swap) is an instruction supported by most modern architectures (on x86 it's `lock cmpxchg`).
 The pseudocode for this operation looks like this

 ```C
 int atomic_compare_exchange_pseudo(int* addr1, int* addr2, int val){